-Example - A person who is receiving healthcare in their home, such as healthcare provided by a community health nurse or aged care worker, does not need to wear a mask in their home.
-However, the healthcare worker delivering the healthcare is required to comply with the face mask requirements of other public health directions.
+Example - A person who is receiving healthcare in their home, such as healthcare provided by a community health nurse or aged care worker, does not need to wear a face mask in their home.
+However, the person delivering the healthcare is required to wear a face mask.

 if the person is an employee or contractor of, or student undertaking placement at, the facility or service; and

-is undertaking work in a space within the facility that is not co-located with anyone other than employees, contractors, or students; and
+is undertaking work in a space within the facility or service that is not co-located with anyone other than employees, contractors, or students; and

 is seated or standing at a workstation or table; and